 Contact: Rose Lynch (608) 266-6753

-Madison – Wisconsin Department of Workforce Development (DWD) Secretary Roberta Gassman today announced that Wisconsin’s preliminary seasonally adjusted unemployment rate was 4.8 percent in February.
-Wisconsin’s rate is unchanged when compared to February 2005.
-The nation’s seasonally adjusted rate was also 4.8 percent in February, down from 5.4 percent in February 2005.
-In January 2006, Wisconsin’s rate was 4.5 percent.
+Madison – Wisconsin Department of Workforce Development (DWD) Secretary Roberta Gassman today announced that Wisconsin’s seasonally adjusted unemployment rate increased from 4.8 percent in August to 5.0 percent in September.
+The national rate was unchanged at 5.4 percent.
+In September 2003, Wisconsin’s rate was 5.6 percent, while the national rate was 6.1 percent.